Youth Leadership and Teacher Professional Development with Bosnia and Herzegovina

 - Introduction to leadership, critical thinking, and a Community Action Project (CAP)

-PHASE II: U.S.-Based Program: (Sunday, September 12, 2021 – Thursday, September 30, 2021) In Dayton students and teachers will explore what it means to be an active citizen in a diverse democracy.
+PHASE II: U.S.-Based Program: (Friday October 13, 2023, to Sunday, November 04, 2023) In Dayton students and teachers will explore what it means to be an active citizen in a diverse democracy.
 Participants will meet local youth and civic leaders committed to activism and community service.
-Participants will then embark on an educational and cultural trip to Chicago, IL.
+Participants will then embark on an educational and cultural trip to New York, NY.
 Program activities include but are not limited to: